manansatra3/Recruitment-Management-System/README.md

 # Recruitment-Management-System
 Project for CS 546 Web Programming at Stevens Institute of Technology.
+We did a lot of pair-programming to finish this project.

 Step 1: `npm install` to install the neccessary modules